 - James Wenham, Executive Director, Willis Re (UK)

-Recordings of the 2020 webinars are available to ICMIF members, please contact Mike Ashurst, Vice-President, Reinsurance and Professional Development, to request a link to watch the recordings.
+Recordings of the 2021 webinars are available to ICMIF members, please complete the Member Content box above right to request a link or alternatively contact Mike Ashurst, Vice-President, Reinsurance and Professional Development, to request a link to watch the recordings or for any other information on reinsurance events or content from ICMIF.

-We will host the next face to face MORO in 2022 when we will be hosted by ICMIF member R+V Re in Germany.
+The next Meeting of Reinsurance Officials will take place 16-18 May 2022 when we will be hosted by ICMIF member R+V Re in Wiesbaden (Germany).
 More information coming soon.